Sauceke/LoveMachine/docs/README.md

 - **Intensity Range:** Minimum and maximum vibration intensity allowed for this device.
 0% = no vibration, 100% = full strength.
 - **Vibration Pattern:** The waveform of the vibration intensity.
-Available values are Sine, Triangle, Saw, Pulse, Constant, and Custom.
+Available values are Sine, Triangle, Saw, Pulse, Constant, Animation, and Custom.
+"Animation" matches the intensity to the exact in-game motion.
 - **Custom Pattern:** Available if Vibration Pattern is set to Custom.
 You can set the vibration intensity curve using the sliders.